JoaoCostaIFG/dotfiles/README.md

 the last visited directory on exit.
 Usefull for keybinds.
 Slight adaptation from the suggestion given on [lf's](https://github.com/gokcehan/lf) github wiki.

-- **maim_handler** - script I use to take fullscreen screenshots and save them automatically in a specific folder, use as a snipping tool (saves snipps in the clipboard) and as a color picker (save RGB color code in clipboard and show a notification for it too).
+- **maim_handler** - script that can: take full-screen screen-shots (saves them in a previously specified folder), screen-shot a selection of the screen (places the image in the clipboard), output color information of a selection (saves RGB color code in clipboard and show a notification for it too).
 Depends on [maim](https://github.com/naelstrof/maim).

-- **mdmenu_run** - This dmenu wrapper is a replacement for the default
+- **mdmenu_run** - This dmenu wrapper is a replacement for the default **dmenu_run**: uses a cache file and sorts it by number of usages (has max entries for cache file); runs command in a new terminal window if **';'** is appended to a command; has option to list and browse files (cd's to them using file manager);
-dmenu_run: uses a cache file and sorts it by number of usages (has max entries forcache file); has option to list and browse files (cd's to them using file manager); also lists directories up to a certain depth and cd's to them if selected.
+also lists directories up to a certain depth and cd's to them if selected.
 Depends on suckless's [dmenu](https://tools.suckless.org/dmenu/).

 - **mepapemaker** - script to add a transparent and blured Arch Linux logo